 Penistone's Ethnic mix

-With the Second World War, East European refugees came to this area.
-There was a refugee camp near Tenter Hill and a good number of Polish people have integrated with the population very well.
-The nearby village of Thurgoland is sometimes called 'Little Poland' or 'Pogoland'.
 A few Greek Cypriots and Germans have also come to live in Penistone.
-The very few Chinese or Asian people in this area are generally connected with local food businesses but are not well integrated and do not socialise.
-Other ethnic groups have very little representation in the area.
+The very few Chinese or Asian people in this area are usually connected with food businesses but are not well integrated and are almost invisible.
+They do not noticeably socialise in our area.
+Other ethnic groups have minimal representation in the area.

-Troubles in Bosnia led to Penistone adopting a large group of refugees for several months at Scout Dike outdoor pursuits school.
-They have all gone home now but local people took pity on their plight and generously collected food and household goods for them during their stay, even if they were seldom seen.
+In the early noughties, troubles in Bosnia led to Penistone adopting a large group of refugees for several months, at Scout Dike outdoor pursuits school.
+Local people took pity on their plight and generously collected food and household goods for them during their stay even if they were seldom seen in our town.
+They were visible at one of the Penistone Parades and looked bewildered at it all, as though it made no sense to them.
 The Co-op store had a trolley for donated goods from local people.
-In fact, Penistone people were also very generous after the tsunami of Boxing Day 2005, without regard for the religion or the skin colour of the victims - a typically enlightened British trait.
+After it all settled down, they returned to their homeland.

 English Comers-in